Night Shift Nursing: The Dangers of Sleep Deprivation

 Are you getting enough sleep as a nurse?
 If you work the night shift, chances are the answer is often no.

-Night shift nursing can put you at serious risk of sleep deprivation and its attendant problems.
+Night shift nursing as a contract nurse can put you at serious risk of sleep deprivation and its attendant problems.

 A lack of sleep can contribute to irritability and errors on the job that place patients at risk, and it can lead to drowsy driving after work, which is nearly as dangerous a phenomenon as drunk driving.